 - Scrape down the sides of the bowl, then turn the mixer to high speed.
 Beat on high speed until the icing is light and fluffy, about 2 minutes.

-- Transfer the frosting to a piping bag fitted with your choice of tip (I used a Wilton 2A).
+- Transfer the frosting to a piping bag fitted with your choice of tip.

 Assembly